Carthy wins Vuelta 12th stage, Carapaz retakes overall lead - WHIZ News

 It was the first Grand Tour stage win for Carthy, who made his attack entering the final kilometer of the decisive climb.
 The British rider from EF Pro Cycling finished 16 seconds ahead of a group of three riders — Aleksandr Vlasov, Enric Mas and Carapaz.

-Roglic crossed the line in fifth place, 26 seconds behind Carthy, dropping 10 seconds behind Carapaz in the overall standings.
+Roglic crossed the line in fifth place — 26 seconds behind Carthy — and dropped 10 seconds behind Carapaz in the overall standings.
+Carthy entered the mix for overall winner, moving 32 seconds off the lead.

+“This climb made a natural selection,” Carapaz said.
+“We already spent a lot of energy yesterday.
+And it was a very hard stage today.”

 Roglic, the Jumbo-Visma rider who was a contender at the Tour de France until the final competitive stage, entered Sunday’s Vuelta stage with the same time as Carapaz, who rides for Ineos Grenadiers.